Testing professionals have succeeded: Testing is finally recognized as a strategic capability in forward-looking organizations.

 Advice for Decision-makers

 Tools that rely on ML are invariably hard to evaluate.
-Most organizations can barely keep up with the expertise involved in the configuration of the traditional testing tools they already rely on.
-How can the same staff analyze the ML claims sure to appear in 2019 and decide on specific tools and technologies to adopt?
+Most organizations barely keep up with the expertise involved in the configuration of the traditional testing tools they already rely on.
+How can the same staff analyze the ML claims vendors make and decide on specific tools and technologies to adopt?